christinakouridi/transformer_jax/README.md

 ```shell
 $ conda create --name transformer_jax python=3.9
 ```
 2. Within that environment, install JAX.
-You can follow the instructions in the [official JAX repository](https://github.com/google/jax#installation) as the installation will differ depending on your hardware accelerator.
+Follow the instructions in the [official JAX repository](https://github.com/google/jax#installation) as the installation will differ depending on your hardware accelerator.
 The requirements that I have used can be found in `requiremenets_jax.txt`.

 3. Install the remaining dependencies.
 ```shell